GriffinBeck/HaumThermostat/README.md

-# SmartThermostat
+# HaumThermostat

-A Particle project named SmartThermostat
+A Particle project named HaumThermostat

-## Welcome to your project!
+## Particle Project Welcome --Auto Generated--

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for SmartThermostat.